SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 This is _completely appropriate_ for a vaccine whose general behavior is well understood, and is being tweaked to accomodate viral variants (exactly the case for influenza).

 So that, at least, seems to be trending in the right direction.
+If the variant mini-trials read out in September, we might see variant booster vaccines available in October.
+Just in time for winter, like flu vaccines.

 ## What about vaccine resistance?